Critical Risk Means Critical Leadership: Why Psychosocial Hazard Must Sit at the Centre of Police and Emergency Services Governance

 If psychosocial risk is treated properly as a critical risk, boards and senior leaders should be able to demonstrate:

-Formal Recognition: Cumulative trauma exposure is clearly identified on the risk register as a critical organisational risk.
+Formal Recognition: Cumulative trauma exposure is clearly identified on the risk register as a critical organizational risk.

 Defined Controls: Controls are deliberate and resourced.
-Early identification pathways.
-Independent and timely clinical access.
-Clear separation between employment discipline and injury management.
-Processes that prevent retraumatisation during claims and reassessments.
+This includes early identification pathways, independent and timely clinical access, and a clear separation between employment discipline and injury management.
+Processes should prevent retraumatization during claims and reassessments.

-Verification and Reporting: Boards receive regular reporting on leading indicators, not only after harm has escalated.
-They verify that controls are effective, not simply documented.
+Verification and Reporting: Boards receive regular reporting on leading indicators, not just after harm has escalated.
+They must verify that controls are effective, not simply documented.

-This is not about compassion alone.
+This is not solely about compassion.
 It is about officer due diligence and lawful governance.

 Why This Matters Beyond the Organisation